-The COMBINED dataset is rescaled to GLDAS v2.1 prior to merging.
+The COMBINED data set is rescaled to GLDAS v2.1 prior to merging.
 We perform this processing step to obtain a final product in absolute volumetric units [m3/m3].
 Even though the original dynamics of the remote sensing observations are preserved, this step imposes the absolute values and dynamic range (min-max) of the GLDAS-Noah product on the combined product.
-As a consequence, the combined product CANNOT be considered an independent dataset representing absolute true soil moisture.
+As a consequence, the combined product CANNOT be considered an independent data set representing absolute true soil moisture.

 Why do the provided soil moisture images appear in data stripes?

-Microwave images from the earth's surface are taken while the satellite is orbitting the earth in fixed paths.
+Microwave images from the earth's surface are taken while the satellite is orbiting the earth in fixed paths.
 This is particularly apparent at the start of the data period, but as we reach the present, the spatial data density gets higher and these stripes are no longer apparent.